 Will it work after the cookie apocalypse?
 Yes.

-SharedID is a hybrid identity solution that helps publishers to leverage user IDs to serve personalized and targeted ads — now and after the death of third-party cookies.
+SharedID is a hybrid identity solution developed by Prebid that helps publishers to leverage user IDs to serve personalized and targeted ads — now and after the death of third-party cookies.
 How?
-It allows publishers like you to set user ID as first-party and third-party components.
+It allows publishers like you to set user IDs as first-party and third-party components.

 - Can increase page loading speed & deliver a good user experience.